a-bonfim-tech/human-siem-cybersecurity/ARCHITECTURE-DECISIONS.md

 ## Purpose

-This document explains **why this security architecture exists**, which decisions were made, and which alternatives were **explicitly rejected**.
+This document explains why this security architecture exists, which decisions were made, and which alternatives were explicitly rejected.

 Architecture is not what is built.
-Architecture is what is **chosen — and what is refused**.
+Architecture is what is chosen — and what is refused.

 ---